 The main source of medication data in AMALFI are extracts of primary care data performed by automatic searches at each of the general practices involved in the study (estimated 30-40).
 These are collected at 1, 2.5, and 5 years after randomisation (NB: for this thesis, only the 1 year data will be used).

-Linkage data has been requested from the Dispensing dataset, and will be sought for the Prescribing dataset once this is made available.
+Linkage data has been requested for the Dispensing dataset, and will be sought for the GP dataset if this becomes available.

 ORION-4 (“A Randomized Trial Assessing the Effects of Inclisiran on Clinical Outcomes Among People with Cardiovascular Disease”)